MartinWrighton/team18makeitall/README.md

 It will load on http://localhost:3000

-Current log ins are either Martin or Ben to see each side of the mock conversation.
+Current log ins are either Martin or Ben to see their charts